 To perform your best in a marathon, you should consume easily digestible carbohydrates such as sports gels, chews, or sports drinks.
 This will ensure you have sufficient energy to cover the 26.2 miles without bonking.

-What Should You Eat After Running a Marathon?
+What To Eat After Running a Marathon?

 Almost immediately after a marathon, you should consume a snack or small meal containing carbohydrates and protein.
 A bit later, when your stomach has settled, have a well-balanced meal with at least 15- 30 grams of protein and 50 - 100 grams of carbohydrates.